 The O.A.S.I.S.
 Food Pantry serves the needs of Saint Charles County residents.
 We offer a variety of fresh, frozen and canned foodstuffs, as well as basic hygiene items to qualified recipients.

-THE PANTRY WILL BE CLOSED DUE TO WEATHER IF EITHER FRANCIS HOWELL OR FORT ZUMWALT SCHOOL DISTRICT ANNOUNCES THEY ARE CLOSED.
+THE PANTRY WILL BE CLOSED DUE TO WEATHER IF ST. CHARLES, FRANCIS HOWELL OR FORT ZUMWALT SCHOOL DISTRICTS ANNOUNCES THEY ARE CLOSED.

 For other types of help – United Way Dial 2-1-1 or (800) 427-4626 (TTY 1-866-385-6525) or visit 211Helps.org